Actually, this route starts in Tijeras and ends in San Marcos. Tijeras, Cedar Crest, Madrid, and Cerrillos are the most important places to visit.

 Did you see any movies about the gold rush in the United States?
 This town was the site of the first gold rush west of the Mississippi.

-The town used to be called Real de San Francisco, but in 1880 a bunch of mining companies moved in and changed the name.
+The town used to be called Real de San Francisco, but in 1880, many mining companies moved in and changed the name.

 To get to Golden, you will have to drive about 12 miles (20 kilometers) from Sandia Park.

-Madrid was also born as a mining town when coal was discovered, but unlike Golden, Madrid is a lively town, especially on weekends when almost the whole city turns into an enormous shopping mall.
+Madrid was also born as a mining town when coal was discovered, but unlike Golden, Madrid is lively, especially on weekends when almost the whole city turns into an enormous shopping mall.

 If you are interested, you can enter The Old Coal Mine Museum.
 And if your trip to the American South coincides with the 4th of July, they say that the parade in Madrid is beautiful, so it can be an excellent place to see the most characteristic celebration of all.

-During the summer, many festivals and concerts are also organized in the village.
+Many festivals and concerts are organized in the village during the summer.

 The city reached its peak when gold was discovered in the 1870s.
 At that time there were 21 taverns, several brothels, and hotels.